cloudfoundry/bosh-vsphere-cpi-release/src/vsphere_cpi/docs/migration_issues.md

 # Migration issues

-This document lists different migration cases, symptomps and errors that can be observed in vSphere CPI.
+This document lists different migration cases, symptoms and errors that can be observed in vSphere CPI.

 ## vMotion migrates VM (disks are in the shared datastore)